kazurayam/GitConflictsOfLastRunInTsPrevented/README.md

 ![Why](docs/images/Why%20changes%20of%20lastRun%20conflict.png)

-1. Here we assume your team as a Git repository on a remote server, you and your team mates are sharing it.
-You hava a test suite named `Test Suites/TS1`, and you find a file named `TS1.ts` in the Working Directory.
-Current `TS1.ts` file contains a line: `<lastRun>2019-12-02T10:22:40</lastRun>`.
+1. Here we assume your team has a Git repository for your Katalon project on a remote server.
+Your team mates are sharing the `master` branch in it.
+The project has test suite named `Test Suites/TS1`, and you find a file `<projectDir>/Test Suites/TS1.ts` in the Working Directory.
+Current `TS1.ts` file contains a line: `<lastRun>2018-12-02T10:22:40</lastRun>`.
 On your machine, your remote-tracking branch `origin/master` and your local branch `master` have `Test Suites/TS1.ts` file with the same timestamp.
 2. Your team mate Alice pushed `<lastRun>2018-12-04T14:12:26</lastRun>` into the remote Git repository.
 3. Unfortunately, you forgot to *fetch* the change in the remote repository.
 4. You started Katalon Studio to open the project.
 You executed `Test Suites/TS1`.
 Effectively `TS1.ts` file in the Working Directory was updated with new timestamp `2018-12-04T14:26:55`.